Rexhe Bytyçi

-Rexhë Bytyçi (Serbo-Croat: Redže Bitiči) (born 5 May 1987) is an Albanian footballer who plays as a striker.
+Rexhë Bytyçi (born 5 May 1987) is an Albanian footballer from Kosovo who plays as a striker.

 He lived in Austria for many years which means he is eligible to play for Albania, Austria and Kosovo.
-During the 2006–07 season, Bytyci was on trial with the reserve team of the Spanish side Real Betis Balompié, but he didn't pass the test.
+During the 2006–07 season, Bytyçi was on trial with the reserve team of the Spanish side Real Betis Balompié, but he didn't pass the test.